ChainGenie/Value-Chain-Demo/ReadMe.md

 <br/><br/>

 <b>Information about this project:</b>
--	This demo was developed as part of WCF SBL® lab.
+-	This demo was developed as part of WCF SBL™ lab.
 -	Application is built on Ethereum blockchain.
 -	Application is configured to run on private Ethereum test node.
 -	All transaction values are in Ether.
 Other currencies coming soon.